Tuyki/starter-hugo-academic/content/post/genealogy/index.md

 But it does give us a first impression of the locations where we -my ancestors and I- conducted our research work.
 <img src="https://yinchong-yang.de/uploads/genealogy_where.png" alt="Where">

-So Germany is the most popular choice of our ancestors (and of mine).
+So Germany is the most popular choice of my ancestors (and of mine).

 One could also visualize when we did our work, in 50-year intervals.
 <img src="https://yinchong-yang.de/uploads/genealogy_when.png" alt="Where">